ilariagnd/CardioICURisk/README.md

 # CardioICURIsk
-This repository contains the official implementation of the following paper: “Interpretability of time-series deep learning models: a study in cardiovascular patients admitted to Intensive Care Unit” by Gandin, Scagnetto, Romani, Barbati.
+This repository contains the official implementation of the following manuscript: “Interpretability of time-series deep learning models: a study in cardiovascular patients admitted to Intensive Care Unit” by Gandin, Scagnetto, Romani, Barbati.

 ## Requirements
 R 4.0.3